Learn what a concurrent diploma is, how it will impact your degree and how much it will cost.

 Student visa extensions

-A CoE cannot be issued for your diploma to extend your student visa.
-If you are offered a place in a concurrent diploma, your CoE can only be extended for your concurrent diploma if you have subjects remaining in your main degree.
+A CoE, and therefore your student visa, cannot be extended in order for you to complete.
+If you are offered a place in a concurrent diploma, your CoE can only be extended if you have subjects remaining in your main degree.
+Additional time will not be given for the purpose of completing your concurrent diploma.

 Your student visa study load for your main degree must be maintained until the concurrent diploma is completed.
 Student visa holders are permitted to take Leave of Absence from their concurrent diploma only.
 You are not eligible to take Leave of Absence from your main degree if you wish to remain enrolled in your concurrent diploma.